Explanation of Course Numbers

-Review of data acquisition and digital signal processing.
-Mathematical models, design, and applications of sensors and actuators in mechatronic systems.
-Theory and applications of mechanism design.
-Microprocessor-based design integration, motor drives, and digital logic/circuits.
-Case studies and lab experiments.
+Review of data acquisition and digital signal processing; mathematical models, design, and applications of sensors and actuators in mechatronic systems; theory and applications of mechanism design; microprocessor-based design integration, motor drives, and digital logic/circuits.
+Corequisite: MAE 6195.
 Restricted to graduate students.
-(Same as MAE 4194) (Spring).
+(Same as MAE 4194) (Spring, Every year)

 MAE 6204.
 Tissue Engineering.
 3 Credits.

 Key components of tissue engineering; stem cells, biomaterials, and advanced 3D fabrication techniques; applications including neural, cardiovascular, bone, cartilage, and osteochondral tissue regeneration.

 MAE 6207.
 Theory of Elasticity I. 3 Credits.

 Introduction to Cartesian tensors; deformation, stress, constitutive relations for linear elasticity; formulation of boundary value problems, variational principles, torsion and bending of prismatial rods, plane problems.
 Permission of the department required prior to enrollment.
 Same As: CE 6207.
 (Fall, Every year)